Why Validating Email Addresses Matters

 - And other common errors

-Today, Recipient Validation can be used in two ways: validation of single addresses via API and interactive validation of single addresses and longer lists in the SparkPost web app.
+Today, Recipient Validation can be used in two ways: validation of single addresses via API or UI and interactive validation of longer lists in the SparkPost web app.
 We anticipate providing additional capabilities in the future.

-We are excited to launch a beta version of Recipient Validation today.
-(Note: the beta feature currently is not available on the SparkPost EU product.)
+We are excited to launch Recipient Validation today.
+(Note: the feature currently is not available on the SparkPost EU product.)

 Get Started with Recipient Validation